Important IELTS academic writing task 1 vocabulary.

-To get a good score in IELTS writing task 1 academic, you need to have a good range of grammar and vocabulary.
-In this lesson we will look at 5 words that can be used in various ways.
-Those words are : Number, Total, Amount, Period and Figure.
 Try the exercises at the end of the lesson to test your knowledge then click the green buttons to see the answers.
-The key to learning is to practice, so think about how you can apply these words to your academic task 1 reports, especially for graphs and trends.
+The key to learning is practice, so think about how you can apply this vocabulary to your academic task 1 reports, especially for graphs and trends.

 1. Cars produced in Japan number around 9 million units at present